POVERTY ALLEVIATION PROGRAM

 - Enhancing personal social capital.

-A successful Circle can help to generate creative solutions to family dilemmas not always addressed through social service programs.
+A successful Poverty Alleviation program can help to generate creative solutions to family dilemmas not always addressed through social service programs.

 A unique aspect of the local work is that two dynamic actions occur simultaneously: